joinpursuit/8-0-technical-curriculum/01-fundamentals/introductory-javascript/reading/variables.md

 Thus far, we have been using the node REPL, where the value returned by an expression was logged for us.
 To write programs, however, we will be creating text files that contain JavaScript.
 Javascript filenames end in `.js`

 If we try to run a file with the code we looked at before, nothing will get logged.
 In order to log something in a JavaScript file, we need to use the `console.log` function.
-This will print (AKA **log**) whatever we type inside the parentheses to your terminal window (the **console**).
+This will print (AKA **log**) whatever we type inside the parentheses to the **console**.

 It is important to note that `console.log` prints information to the screen but _does not_ return / evaluate to anything itself.
 This gets at the difference between _returning_ and _logging_.
 When something returns something, it means that it evaluates to that and can be utilized by other code (for example, comparisons).